mfreed7/popup/README.md

 * **Light Dismiss**.
 User action such as clicking outside the element, hitting Escape, or causing keyboard focus to leave the element.
 This is typically called “light dismiss”.
 * **Other Reasons**.
 Because the top layer is a UA-managed resource, it may have other reasons (for example a user preference) to forcibly remove elements from the top layer.

-In all such cases, the UA manages the removal of elements from the top layer, by forcibly removing the `open` attribute from the element.
-This both removes the element from the top layer and renders the element `visibility:hidden`.
+In all such cases, the UA manages the removal of elements from the top layer, by forcibly removing the element from the top layer, and re-applying the `visibility:hidden` UA rule.

 The rules the UA uses to manage these interactions depends on the element types, and this is described in the following section.